You're not happy with your attorney. But you may be able to get what you need without resorting to filing a complaint with the State Bar.

-If you believe that your attorney's bill is too high, you should first talk to your lawyer about the bill and make your concerns clear.
-You may find that the case was more complicated and took more time than you realized or your lawyer may agree that a mistake was made on the bill.
+If you believe that your attorney's bill is too high, talk to your lawyer about the bill and make your concerns clear.
+You may find that the case was more complicated and took more time than you realized.
+Your lawyer may even agree that a mistake was made on the bill.

-If you can't resolve the problem by discussing it with your attorney, you can request fee arbitration.
+If you can't resolve the problem by discussing it with your attorney, you can request Mandatory Fee Arbitration (MFA).
+Fee arbitration is an informal, confidential and lower cost forum for resolving fee disputes between lawyers and their clients.
+MFA arbitration is mandatory for the lawyer if the client requests arbitration.
 A list of local bar associations with fee arbitration programs is on the State Bar's website.

-In the event there is no local bar association in your area or your local bar association will not undertake an arbitration in your area, you also can contact the State Bar Fee Arbitration office at 415-538-2020 or write to: Mandatory Fee Arbitration, The State Bar of California, 180 Howard St., San Francisco, CA, 94105-1639.
+If there is no local bar association in your area or your local bar association will not take on an arbitration in your area, contact the State Bar Fee Arbitration office at 415-538-2020 or write to: Mandatory Fee Arbitration, The State Bar of California, 180 Howard St., San Francisco, CA, 94105-1639.

 Be sure that the service is certified by the State Bar.
 Lawyer referral services which are certified follow certain rules which will protect you.